 Here’s the Scoop …

 Tim O’Donnell, a speech professor here at UMW, has designed (with Ross Smith at Wake Forst University) a really cool tool that enables each of their classes to interact (more precisely, debate) online.
-The class site is call arguendo.com, and is powered by Scoop software - when going to Scoop’s site I found the following blurb:
+The class site is called arguendo.com, and is powered by Scoop software – when going to Scoop’s site I found the following blurb:

 Scoop is a “collaborative media application”.
 It falls somewhere between a content management system, a web bulletin board system, and a weblog.
 Scoop is designed to enable your website to become a community.
 It empowers your visitors to be the producers of the site, contributing news and discussion, and making sure that the signal remains high.